-Was your state a challenge to the process?
+Was your state/location a challenge to the process?
 How did it impact your decisions, if at all?

-Will you prepare your children to answer questions about their donor?
+Will you prepare your children to answer questions about their donor/biological parent(s)?

-Would you be willing to share the name of the sperm bank or other resources you used and why?
+Would you be willing to share the name of the agency/sperm bank/other resources you used and why?
 If so, please list them below (and if you have any notes – was your experience good, poor? why or why not?)

 Any other advice, comments, or misc. wisdom about the gay parenting process?

 Don’t give up.
 Seriously.
 When we were in the thick of things, so many people told me that “everything would be ok” and I wanted to punch them in the face.
 What did they know?
 What if things wouldn’t be ok?
 So I’m not going to turn around and tell other people that “things will be ok,” because things won’t always turn out as we hope.
 But the advice I can give is to keep going.
 Maybe take a break (and maybe save more money) and then try again.
 And then another break (and maybe change doctors/clinics) and then try again.
 But keep going.
 Don’t get stuck in a downward spiral of negativity if things aren’t going well.
 Try to stay positive and remember there are always other options you can try to make your family happen.

 Jen is an editor at IC and the spouse of a diplomat.
 She and her partner and daughter live in the gayborhood of Chelsea and they love it.
 You can read all of Jen’s posts here.